 Chromating aluminium, on a large and a small line

-Large and small lines for chromating
+Large and small lines for chromating and combination with anodizing

 Adruu also offers you the possibility of having your parts subjected to a combination of anodizing and chromating.
 This combination is often applied to parts such as front panels and housings in the electronics industry, where electrostratic charge must be avoided (for EMC reasons).